Eastern European states 'broke EU law' by refusing refugees | DW | 02.04.2020

 The three countries took in almost none over the two years the scheme was in operation.

-They had argued that EU countries alone are responsible for ensuring public safety and not the European Commission, which drew up the quota scheme and began legal proceedings against them in December 2017.
+They had argued that EU countries alone are responsible for ensuring public safety and not the commission, which drew up the quota scheme and began legal proceedings against them in December 2017.

 But in the court's view, law and order and internal security concerns weren't severe enough to refuse to accept the refugees.